UCloud

 Step 2

-When you are logged in, choose the project from the dashboard (highlighted in red) from which you would like to utilize compute resources.
-Every user has their personal workspace (My workspace).
+).
 You can also provision your own project (check with your local DeiC office if you’re new to UCloud) or you can be invited to someone else’s project.
 If you’ve previously selected a project, it will be launched by default.
 If it’s your first time, you’ll be in your workspace.
 If you’ve joined one of our courses or workshops, your instructor will let you know which to choose.

-For this example, we select Sandbox_workshop.
+For this example, we select Sandbox RNAseq workshop

 On the left side, you can see the structure of the project (content changes when you select a different project):

-• Files: all folders/files you have access to.
+- Files: all folders/files you have access to.
 You can navigate through folders, download, upload, or share files with collaborators.
 You might have varying rights across folders, mostly depending on whether they are yours or have been shared with you

-• Resources: allocated to your workspace or a project (shared)
+- Resources: allocated to your workspace or a project (shared)

-• Apps: gain access to the apps catalog on ucloud.
+- applications: gain access to the apps catalog on ucloud.
 We refer to apps as the software applications that can be deployed on the cloud.
 It’s recommended to explore the featured ones.
 Use the search bar to find the sandbox apps

-• Runs: from where you submit your jobs and past runs information
+- Runs: from where you submit your jobs and past runs information

 Don’t forget to accept the invitation to access new projects.
 Remember to switch projects to access other files and resources.
 Test switching among projects and observe how the dashboard changes.